Welcome to your ultimate guide to exploring the Sunshine State!

 Day 2 Honeymoon Island

-Just north of Clearwater Beach, you’ll find the relatively secluded Honeymoon Island State Park.
-For an in-depth guide to Honeymoon Island, click on this TripMemos post.
+Just north of Clearwater Beach, you’ll find the relatively secluded Honeymoon Island, State Park.
+Here's my complete guide to visiting Honeymoon Island.

 Day 3 Sarasota & Sanibel Island

-On day three, travel one-hour south to the coastal town of Sarasota and visit the city’s main claim to fame: The Ringling Museum.
-After you’ve explored this impressive complex, drive two hours south to Sanibel Island (aka the “Seashell Capital of the World”).
+After you’ve explored this impressive complex, drive two hours south to Sanibel Island (aka the “Seashell Capital of the World” - but check out my notes above on that).

 Day 4 Naples and Marco Island